adammatthes/green_tree/tensor/README.md

 if err != nil {
 	// handle error
 }

+// alternate helper function; sets the types as float64 and uint64 t, err = InitTensor64(shape)
 ```

 While the above example will create a tensor with all values set to zero, you can also make a tensor with random values populated: